-Load the machine from the top or from the rear.

-For most materials, such as sand or gravel, you can use a front-end bucket loader.
-For materials such as landscaping timbers or fertilizer bags, load from the rear by placing the material on the conveyor belt and setting the hydraulics in the load position.

-You may need to remove the rear gate for easier access.

-If sacks of material are being used, empty the sacks into the loader's bucket before loading the material into the hopper.
+- 1. Connect the machine to the tow vehicle. - 2.
+Load the hopper with material. - Load the machine from the top or from the rear. - For most materials, such as sand or gravel, you can use a front-end bucket loader.
+For materials such as landscaping timbers or fertilizer bags, load from the rear by placing the material on the conveyor belt and setting the hydraulics in the load position. - You may need to remove the rear gate for easier access. - If sacks of material are used, empty the sacks into the loader's bucket before loading the material into the hopper.
 To ensure stability, distribute the load evenly, front to back and side to side.